 Of course, things don’t work like that.
 Reality is different from our expectations.
-Progress is slow, sales are stagnant, people are not commenting on our new blog post.
-Naturally, we start to lose faith in what we’re doing and we abandoned things.
+Progress is slow, sales are stagnant, people are not commenting on our new blog post… When these things happen, naturally, we start to lose faith in what we’re doing and we abandoned things.

-But the problem usually is not that our works suck, or because we’re not doing the right things, it’s simply because we’re entering the project with the wrong expectations.
+But the problem is not that our work suck – at least this is not the main issue – or because we’re not doing the right things, it’s simply because we’re entering the project with the wrong expectations.
 We expect things to happen fast, and when they don’t – which is normal – we blame the market, our customers, our spouse, and we close shop.

 Right from the start, set the right expectations.
 Don’t aim to succeed this month, neither this year, plan to succeed after 3 years.